-- A. Elevation in relation to mean sea level, of the lowest floor (including basement) of all structures recorded on a current elevation certificate with Section B completed by the Floodplain Administrator. - B. Elevation in relation to mean sea level to which any structure has been

-- floodproofed; - C. Where a structure is to be floodproofed, certification by a registered professional engineer or architect that the floodproofing methods for any nonresidential structure meet floodproofing criteria in 17-02.075 (B); - D. Description of the extent to which a watercourse will be altered or relocated as a result of proposed development; - E. Where development is proposed in a floodway, an engineering analysis indication no rise of the Base Flood Elevation, and - F. Any other such information that may be reasonably required by the Floodplain Administrator in order to review the application.

-17-02.040 - Designation of the floodplain administrator (44 CFR 59.22(b)(1))
+- A. Elevation in relation to mean sea level, of the lowest floor (including basement) of all structures recorded on a current elevation certificate with Section B completed by the Floodplain Administrator. - B. Elevation in relation to mean sea level to which any structure has been floodproofed; - C. Where a structure is to be floodproofed, certification by a registered professional engineer or architect that the floodproofing methods for any nonresidential structure meet floodproofing criteria in 17-02.075 (B); - D. Description of the extent to which a watercourse will be altered or relocated as a result of proposed development; - E. Where a structure is proposed in a V, V1-30, or VE zone, a V-zone design certificate; - F. Where development is proposed in a floodway, an engineering analysis indication no rise of the Base Flood Elevation, and - G. Any other such information that may be reasonably required by the Floodplain Administrator in order to review the application. - 17-02.040 Designation of the floodplain administrator (44 CFR 59.22(b)(1))

 The Director of Planning & Community Development is hereby appointed to administer, implement, and enforce this ordinance by granting or denying development permits in accordance with its provisions.
-The Floodplain Administrator may delegate authority to implement these provisions.

-17-02.045 - Duties and responsibilities of the floodplain administrator
+The Floodplain Administrator may delegate authority to implement these provisions. - 17-02.045 Duties and responsibilities of the floodplain administrator